hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 from geometry_msgs.msg import Twist
 ```
 The `callback()` function controls the motor based on messages received.
-And `rospy.spin()` makes the subscriber runs indefinitely.
+And `rospy.spin()` makes the subscriber runs indefinitely, applies to everything above it in main function.
 To run this subscriber, simply type in
 ```
 $ python motor_control.py
 ```